marina-khi/marina-khi.github.io/index.markdown

 [2]:{{ site.url }}/research
 [3]:{{ site.url }}/download/epidemic_paper.pdf

-I will be available for interviews at the EEA's and ASSA's online job market meetings.
+I will be available for interviews at the EEA's and AEA's online job market meetings.

 **References:** <a href="https://mivogt.github.io/"> Prof. Dr. Michael Vogt </a> (University of Ulm), <a href="http://www.statistik.uni-bonn.de/members/prof-dr-a-kneip/?L=1"> Prof. Dr. Alois Kneip </a> (University of Bonn), <a href="https://sites.google.com/view/joachimfreyberger/home"> Prof. Dr. Joachim Freyberger </a> (University of Bonn)